Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Adaptive Mesh Refinement Simulation Setup

 \subsubsection{Radiation Cylinder}

-In order to extract the radiation emitted from the oscillating strings, we construct an analysis cylinder in GRChombo centred on the string core.
+In order to extract the radiation emitted from the oscillating strings, we construct an analysis cylinder centred on the string core.
 We choose a radius of $R=64$, a distance far enough from the string core to minimise the effect of the self-field, but far enough from the boundaries to allow extended analysis before any radiation reflections can affect the central region.
 This diagnostic cylinder allows us to choose a field to sample at that radius and to extract the data on the cylinder.
-In our analysis, we use the diagnostics $\Pi_\phi$ and $\cal{D}\vartheta$ to analyse the massive and massless radiation respectively.
+As outlined in Section \ref{masslessmassive}, in our analysis, we use the diagnostic $\cal{D}\vartheta \cdot \hat {\bf r}$ as defined by (\ref{masslessdiagnostic}) to analyse the massless radiation.
 An example of this setup is shown in Figure \ref{PlaceholderCylinder}.
-This is a similar technique to that used by LIGO in their analysis of gravitational waveforms from binary black holes, although this uses as spherical extraction rather than cylindrical due to the different overall symmetry.
+This is a similar technique to that used by the LIGO and Virgo Collaborations in their analysis of gravitational waveforms from binary black holes, although this instead uses spherical extraction due to the different overall symmetry.

 As the cylinder is defined on a Cartesian grid, it is necessary to interpolate values from the `nearest-neighbour' grid points to get an accurate value for the field on the surface itself.
-We first choose the number of points on the circumference of the cylinder that we want to sample, which we here choose to be 256, and calculate the $(x,y,z)$ coordinates of these points.
+We first choose the number of points on the circumference of the cylinder to sample (here 256), and calculate their $(x,y,z)$ coordinates.
 We then use bilinear interpolation to determine the accurate value of the radiation fields at these points on the cylinder.
 The field value $\phi(x,y)$ is given by: